0x1eef/xchan.rb/README.md

 #### `#recv`

-The `ch.recv` method performs a read that can block.
-A read might block because of a lock held by another process, or because a read from the underlying UNIX socket would block.
+The `ch.recv` method performs a blocking read.
+A read might block because of a lock held by another process, or because a read from the underlying IO blocks.
 The example performs a read that blocks in a child process until the parent process writes to the channel:

 ```ruby
 require "xchan"